Overview of the The Hypoallergenic Diet

 According to ongoing research since the 1960’s by academics at the Royal Prince Alfred Hospital, there are chemicals present in food, both natural & artificial that can cause a range of symptoms from hives & eczema to irritable bowel symptoms, headaches and respiratory issues.
 Foods high in natural chemicals such as amines, salicylates & glutamate are more likely to cause an issue with people with overactive immune systems.
 However, many foods high in natural chemicals are also nutrient dense so it is crucial to heal the gut in the long term & not just remain on a low natural chemical diet.

 We are energetic beings living in an energetic universe.
 Matter is composed of energy.
 Atoms are over 99% empty space.
-Think of food as energy.
+Think of food as energy from which your energy & aetheric body builds from.
 You want high quality, nutrient dense foods that retain their integrity, molecular structure & 'life force'.
 The adage of you are what you eat rings true.
 What we eat not only effects our health, but our gut, brain & mental health.
 In fact we digest & assimilate food & it helps to give us energy, build muscle, repair cells & perform various processes.

 Imagine the quality of energy of the average factory farmed animal for example.
 It is separated from its parents from birth, living in cramped stressful conditions, minimal access to fresh air & sunlight, typically GMO feed, given growth hormones & antibiotics.
 Fear experienced during growth & slaughter significantly elevates stress hormones including adrenaline, cortisol & other steroids.
 We are absorbing some of the chemicals they are given as well as their stress hormones.